bryan15/SmartSOCKSProxy/readme.md

 # SmartSOCKSProxy

-SmartSOCKSProxy is a sock5 server/proxy and SSH manager which intelligently routes TCP connections to where they need to go without resorting to static SSH tunnels.
-SmartSOCKSProxy allows the client (web browser, java application) to use DNS names without needing overrides in /etc/hosts.
+SmartSOCKSProxy is a sock4/5 proxy and SSH manager which intelligently routes TCP connections to where they need to go without resorting to static SSH tunnels.
+SmartSOCKSProxy allows the client (web browser, java application) to use DNS names which may not appear on the local network segment, without resorting to overrides in /etc/hosts (in most cases).

-If a connection to a network segment is requested, SmartSOCKSProxy opens an SSH connection into that segment's bastion and routes the connection through SSH.
-In this case, SmartSOCKSProxy acts as a SOCKS5 client and uses SSH as the SOCKS5 server.
+If a connection to a non-local network segment is requested, SmartSOCKSProxy opens an SSH connection into that segment's bastion and routes the connection through SSH.

 ## Requirements / Setup:

-  - Build SmartSOCKSProxy on a mach: You may need to install xcode? if you don’t have it already.
+  - Build SmartSOCKSProxy on MacOS: You may need to install xcode?
     - cd smartsocksproxy ; make clean ; make -j4 all
     - the above command should complete without any errors

   - You can ssh into your bastions without a password (if id_rsa is password protected, run “ssh-add ~/.ssh/id_rsa”)

+  - Run the unit tests
+    - make test

   - Test SmartSOCKSProxy by running in the foreground:
-    - ./smartsocksproxy -v -v -v -l -
+    - ./smartsocksproxy
-    - if you want to specify the SOCKS5 port, add "-p &lt;port&gt;" to the command line

   - Copy and edit "run_smartsocksproxy.sh.example"; modify the path to smartsocksproxy you built above.
     Note: this example shell also contains static port-forwarding for access to Dev/QA/Prod Databases.
     Because SQLDeveloper circumvents JVM SOCKS5 support.

 Running "./smartsocksproxy -h" provides a brief help summary.

+## Configuration

+Command-line options and lines in a config file executed sequentially, in the order they appear.
+If two or more config lines set the same value, later lines overwrite earlier lines.
+IE: last line wins.

+### Peculiarities

+The main thread is "special" with respect to logging.
+Two command-line options let you setup main-thread verbosity and filename.
+The settings take effect immediately; command-line options are parsed and executed in the order they appear on the command line.

+IE: If you want to increase verbosity or capture output of config file parsing, use -v and -V options *before* the -c option on the command-line.

 ## Configure Your Browser or Application: